2013 Standard Health Care Flexible Spending Account (FSA)

 See what's eligible and what's not eligible on a standard health care FSA.

 You may only submit FSA claims that you incur while you are participating in the FSA plan.
-For example, if you stop working at Purdue and end your FSA participation on June 30, claims for services through that date are eligible, but claims for service beginning July 1 are ineligible.
+For example, if you retire or separate from Purdue and end your FSA participation on June 30, claims for services through that date are eligible, but claims for service beginning July 1 are ineligible.
+Note: You have until the claim filing deadline to file your claim reimbursement for dates of service prior to your separation date.

 Verifying medical necessity